Beer Yeast in Brewing

-For this article, Clayton Morrison talks us through the importance of yeast in the brewing process and some of the terminology brewers use when talking about yeast.
+It’s often said that brewers make wort, yeast makes beer – so very true!
+In this article, our brewing experts talk you through the importance of beer yeast in the brewing process and the terminology used when talking about yeast.

-It can be as simple as a sanitised bottle in which you contain some fermentable wort and yeast, to kick off fermentation, up to as complicated as a stir plate, flask and stir bar (which in essence, is NOT complicated at all).
+To explain a yeast starter in a bit more detail, we essentially need to understand what it is… A starter can be as simple as a sanitised bottle containing fermentable wort and yeast to kick off fermentation, up to as complicated as a stir plate, flask and stir bar (which in essence, is NOT complicated at all).